soranja/pletunia/README.md

 - read about SVG https://css-tricks.com/scale-svg/#aa-the-height-and-width-attributes

 - animate mobile drawer
-- hero.order - make the button interactive: a modal with a form or scroll to the form
+- hero.order - make the button interactive: scroll to the postcards (later to the menu of products)
-- postcards.order - when clicked scroll to the form in the end and tick the corresponding item
 - FOR SPECIAL - add illumination trail for mouse (desktop)
-- Order form - when submitted send the info to Alyona's TG.
 - Footer - make the links clickable, news and about us - modals.
 - Move the images and translations to the server side, create server.

-plans on Sat:
 - postcards.order - when clicked scroll to the form in the end and tick the corresponding item
 - review order page
 - capture form from input to TG
+- review entire app

+- postcards slider:
+    - turn off the expansion temporarely?
+    - when clicked 'add':
+        - change the style + 'added' and keep the slider expanded (is it a good idea at all?)
+        - arrow element that draws attention to the order form
+        - the selected items are selected in the order form (redux?)

 --->